How Much Does It Cost to Re-Side a House?

 House Size and Complexity

-Multi-story homes require scaffolding and specialized safety equipment, increasing labor costs by 20-40%.
-Architectural features like dormers, bay windows, and intricate trim work add complexity and expense to any project.
+The size of your home is one of the most important cost factors.
+Multi-story homes require scaffolding and specialized safety equipment, increasing installation cost and labor cost by 20–40%.
+Architectural features like dormers, bay windows, and intricate trim work add complexity and expense to any siding project.

 Removal of Old Siding

-Old siding removal costs $0.70 to $2.00 per square foot extra.
-This essential step ensures proper installation but adds $1,400-$4,000 to a typical 2,000 square foot project.
-Some contractors include removal in their base quotes, while others charge separately.
+Removing old siding costs $0.70 to $2.00 per square foot extra.
+This essential step ensures proper installation but adds $1,400–$4,000 to a typical 2,000 sq ft project.
+Some contractors include removal in their base quotes, while others charge separately—always clarify what’s included when comparing siding contractor estimates.

 Insulation and Moisture Barriers